Scouting in Illinois

 Scouting in Illinois has served youth since 1909.
 The state was the home of the Boy Scouts of America (BSA) founder, William D. Boyce.

-Early history (1910–1950)
+Early history (1910 – 1950)

 In 1946, the National Order of the Arrow Lodge Meeting was held at Chanute Field.

+Recent history (1950 – Present)

 The 1963 and 1971 National Order of the Arrow Conferences were held at the University of Illinois at Urbana–Champaign.

-Recent history (1950–1990)